• Skip to primary navigation

 Bayeux Cathedral

 It is known as Notre-Dame de Bayeux.
-Before being in the museum, it is there that the famous Bayeux tapestry was exposed.
+Before being housed in the museum, it was here that the famous Bayeux tapestry was exhibited.

 The present cathedral was consecrated in the 11th century in the presence of William, King of England and Duke of Normandy.

-It was damaged in the 12th century and was rebuilt in Gothic style.
+It was damaged in the 12th century and rebuilt in Gothic style.

 Enjoy walking around the cathedral and seeing the different layers of architecture.

-Inside, you can admire the details of the sculptures around the nave.
+Inside, you can admire the detailed sculptures around the nave.

 But the main attraction is the crypt and its frescoes.